mitchn82/catalog-service/README.md

 ### Search

 The application can perform full text searches for services.
 The endpoint is `http://localhost:3000/v1/services/search` and it accepts a `PageRequest` and a `q` string with minimum lenght of 3 chars, for preventing searches that can lead to performance issues.
+The full text search can works only on Postgres database.

 ```typescript
   async search(